Wednesday, May 3, 2023

 1.

-Limited to a period taught.
+Limited to a period of teaching.

 Life is long and not limited to any period of being taught.